-While environmental data isn't as important as with in-home monitoring, environmental data can be collected by video cameras, microphones (to detect noise level, etc.), photodetectors, light meters, thermal sensors, particle detectors, chemical sensors, mold sensors, olfactory sensors, barometers, hygrometers, and the like.
+Environmental data can be collected by video cameras, microphones (to detect noise level, etc.), photodetectors, light meters, thermal sensors, particle detectors, chemical sensors, mold sensors, olfactory sensors, barometers, hygrometers, and the like.
 Environmental data can provide insight into the subject's sleeping location and habits that is unavailable in the traditional laboratory setting.
 Environmental data can indicate that the subject's sleeping location is a potential source of the subject's sleeping difficulty.
 By way of example, but not limitation, environmental data can indicate that the subject's sleeping location has an unsuitable temperature, humidity, light level, noise level, or air quality.
 For example, these environmental conditions can cause sweating, shivering, sneezing, coughing, noise, and/or motion that disrupts the patient's sleep.
 The environmental sensors can be placed anywhere in the subject's sleeping location or on the subject, if appropriate.
 Preferably, the environmental sensors are placed near, but not necessarily on, the subject.
-Environmental data while not as important for these methods may have some application where the patient or subject is being diagnosed in an environment of long term care, particularly where these environmental factors may continue to affect the patient or subject long after the diagnosis.

 Other sensors can be used to measure various parameters of a subject's physiological, kinetic, or environmental conditions.
-These other parameters are preferably measured 5 using sensors or devices such as a photodetectors, light meters, accelerometers, pneumotachometers, strain gauges, thermal sensors, pH sensors, chemical sensors, transducers, piezo sensors, magnetometers, pressure sensors, static charge-sensitive beds, audio monitors, microphones, reflective markers, video monitors, hygrometers, and the like.
+These other parameters are preferably measured using sensors or devices such as a photodetectors, light meters, accelerometers, pneumotachometers, strain gauges, thermal sensors, pH sensors, chemical sensors, transducers, piezo sensors, magnetometers, pressure sensors, static charge-sensitive beds, audio monitors, microphones, reflective markers, video monitors, hygrometers, and the like.
 Because the system is programmable, potentially any transducer-type sensor that outputs an electrical signal can be used with the system.

-Various embodiments of the present invention include the step of connecting the applied sensors to a patient data acquisition system.
-The sensors can be connected to the patient data acquisition system either before or after they are applied to the subject.
-As an example of connecting the 20 sensors to the patient data acquisition system after the sensors are applied to the subject, a nurse can apply the sensors to the patient or subject in the patient's room.
-The nurse or other caretaker can then connect the sensors with leads to the patient data acquisition system.
-Alternatively, 25 the sensors can be connected to the patient, preferably in the patient's room.
+Various embodiments of the present invention include the step of connecting the applied sensors to an in-home data acquisition system.
+The sensors can be connected to the in-home data acquisition system either before or after they are applied to the subject.
+As an example of connecting the sensors to the in-home data acquisition system after the sensors are applied to the subject, a physician can apply the sensors to the subject and then send the subject home.
+While at home, the subject can connect the applied sensors to the in-home data acquisition system.
+Alternatively, the sensors can be connected to the in-home data acquisition system and then applied to the subject.

-The sensors can be permanently hardwired to at least part of the patient data acquisition system.
-More preferably, the 30 sensors are connected to at least part of the patient data acquisition system via releasable connector.
-The physiological sensors are generally hardwired (permanently or via releasable connector) to the patient data acquisition system, but the ongoing evolution in wireless sensor technology may 35 allow sensors to contain transmitters.
-Optionally, such sensors are wirelessly connected to the patient data acquisition system.
+The sensors can be permanently hardwired to at least part of the in-home data acquisition system.
+More preferably, the sensors are connected to at least part of the in-home data acquisition system via releasable connector.
+The physiological sensors are generally hardwired (permanently or via releasable connector) to the in-home data acquisition system, but the ongoing evolution in wireless sensor technology may allow sensors to contain transmitters.
+Optionally, such sensors are wirelessly connected to the in-home data acquisition system.
 As such, these sensors and the wireless connection method are considered to be part of the present invention.
-With the advances in microelectromechanical systems 40 (MEMS) sensor technology, the sensors may have integrated analog amplification, integrated A/D converters, and integrated memory cells for calibration, allowing for some signal conditioning directly on the sensor before transmission.
+With the advances in microelectromechanical systems (MEMS) sensor technology, the sensors may have integrated analog amplification, integrated A/D converters, and integrated memory cells for calibration, allowing for 5 some signal conditioning directly on the sensor before transmission.

 Preferably, the sensors are all connected in the same way at the same time, although this is certainly not required.
-It is possible, but less preferable, to connect the sensors with a combination of methods (i.e., hardwired or wireless) at a combination of times (i.e., some before application to the 50 subject, and some after application to the subject or patient).
+It is possible, bus less preferable, to connect the sensors with a combination of methods (i.e., hardwired or wireless) at a combination of times (i.e., some before application to the subject, and some after application to the subject).